 We conducted our audits in accordance with International Standards on Auditing ("ISA").
-Our responsibilities under those standards are further described in the Auditor's Responsibilities for the Audit of the Financial Statements section of our report.
+Our responsibilities under those standards are further described in the Auditors' Responsibilities for the Audit of the Consolidated Financial Statements section of our report.
 We are independent of the Entity in accordance with the International Ethics Standards Board for Accountants' International Code of Ethics for Professional Accountants (including International Independence Standards) (IESBA Code).
 We believe that the audit evidence we have obtained is sufficient and appropriate to provide a basis for our opinion.

-Material Uncertainty Related to the Going Concern
+Material Uncertainty Related to Going Concern

-We draw your attention to Note 3a of the accompanying financial statements which indicates that on October 11, 2014, Latina Offshore Holding Limited, the parent company, issued an International Bond.
-The modular rig, property of the entity, is pledged as collateral for this international bond.
+We draw your attention to Note 3a of the accompanying consolidated financial statements that describes that on October 11, 2014, Latina Offshore Holding Limited, the Parent Company, issued an International Bond.
 As of December 31, 2024 the outstanding balance is \$48,455 and it is due on January 31, 2030.
-On January 31, 2023, the parent company obtained approval for restructuring of this international bond by improving the interest rate, extending its long-term maturity and capitalizing part of the debt.
+On January 31, 2023, the Parent company obtained approval of the restructuring of these international bonds by improving the interest rate, extending its long-term maturity and capitalizing part of the debt.

-As mentioned in Note 1a, the operation of the Modular rig was suspended as of December 24, 2021.
-Constructora y Perforadora Latina, S.A. de C.V., (parent company of Latina Offshore Holding Limited), is actively seeking a new assignment with Pemex, as of the date of issuance of this report no specific additional workload has been assigned.
+As mentioned in Note 1a, the operation of the Modular rig was suspended on December 24, 2021.
+Constructora y Perforadora Latina, S. A. de C. V. (the parent company) is actively seeking a new assignment, as of the date of issuance of this report no specific additional workload has been assigned.